Can face fat be lost?

 Eat the potato skins to get even more fiber from your potatoes.

-Tip 3: Strategic Cardio to Reduce Face Fat
+Tip 3: Strategic Cardio to Lose Cheek Fat

 I always find the cardio bashing amusing, because it is such an effective fat loss tool.